Amirhossein Reyvandi

-Amirhossein Reyvandi (امیرحسین ریوندی; born 8 March 2004) is an Iranian football player who plays as a left-back or left midfielder for Croatian club Jarun Zagreb on loan from the Russian Premier League club CSKA Moscow.
+Amirhossein Reyvandi (امیرحسین ریوندی; born 8 March 2004) is an Iranian football player who plays as a left-back or left midfielder.

 Club career

 On 22 February 2024, Reyvandi joined Russian Premier League club CSKA Moscow on loan until the end of the 2023–24 season, with an option to buy.

 He made his debut for CSKA on 15 May 2024 in a 2023–24 Russian Cup RPL path final return leg against Zenit St. Petersburg.
 He made his league debut for CSKA on 20 May 2024 against Pari Nizhny Novgorod.

 On 30 July 2024, CSKA announced that they had signed Reyvandi from KIA Football Academy on a contract until the summer of 2026, whilst also loaning him out to Bukhara in the Uzbekistan Pro League until the end of 2024.
 On 21 February 2025, Reyvandi moved on a new loan to Jarun Zagreb in Croatia.